 We go to local parks and we don’t see other dogs.

-Then, go to different parks.
+Then, drive and go to different parks.

 These are just some of the excuses, and trust me there are more.
 These excuses do not allow your dog to turn into a social, balanced dog.

 To better understand what the above excuses mean when not allowing a dog to socialize, let’s use this example: